andifalk/cloud-native-microservices-security/lab2/README.md

 ## Encrypting Passwords

-We start by replacing the default user/password with our own persistent user storage (already present in MongoDB).
+We start by replacing the default user/password with our own persistent user storage (already present in DB).
 To do this we add a new class _WebSecurityConfiguration_ to package _com.example.libraryserver.config_ having the following contents.